rania-hossam/SmallGBT_From_Scratch/README.md

-#MiniGPT: Building GPT2 from scratch
+#SmallGBT: Building GPT2 from scratch
-MiniGPT is a lightweight implementation of the Generative Pre-trained Transformer (GPT) model for natural language processing tasks.
+SmallGBT is a lightweight implementation of the Generative Pre-trained Transformer (GPT) model for natural language processing tasks.
 It is designed to be simple and easy to use, making it a great option for small-scale applications or for learning and experimenting with generative models.